tahira-h/bikesharing/README.md

 Results of this Analysis

-The first visualization provides the length of time that bikes are checked out for all all riders.
+The first visualization provides the length of time that bikes are checked out for all riders.

 [link to dashboard](https://public.tableau.com/profile/tahira3223#!/vizhome/NumberofRides_16203860702710/NumberofRides) "Number of Rides"